 Our lawyers have a history of offering their work and talent for causes that promote diversity, inclusion, and justice.
 They are a vibrant group of individuals dedicated to effecting positive change in their communities.
 From sitting on various committees and boards to participating in panels on topics such as intersectionality and celebrating Pride in the legal profession, our team is steadfast in its commitment to upholding and advancing the principles of ED&I.

-Karen Platten, Q.C., regularly recognized by Best Lawyers as one of the top legal talents in Canada, has contributed to significant legal changes that have made a difference in the lives of people who previously endured institutionalized discrimination.
+Karen Platten, K.C. (retired McLennan Ross partner), regularly recognized by Best Lawyers as one of the top legal talents in Canada, has contributed to significant legal changes that have made a difference in the lives of people who previously endured institutionalized discrimination.
 Karen sat on the advisory committee to update the Matrimonial Property Act to the Family Property Act.
 Thanks to her, the Act now features important changes that bring adult-interdependent partnerships into the property division regime whereas before property division was exclusively a right for married couples.

-More recently, our partner Teresa Haykowsky envisioned and edited Truth Be Told: An Anthology of Inspirational Stories by Women in the Law containing 114 personal stories by women in the law including McLennan Ross lawyers Karen Platten, Q.C., Jennifer Biernaskie, Cynthia Asami Aoki, and Kimberly Wasylenchuk.
+More recently, our partner Teresa Haykowsky, K.C. envisioned and edited Truth Be Told: An Anthology of Inspirational Stories by Women in the Law containing 114 personal stories by women in the law including McLennan Ross lawyers Karen Platten, K.C. and Jennifer Biernaskie, ICD.D.